 An unusual unemployment crisis in the Midwest has reached such unprecedented levels that some counties have resorted to luring in college graduates by offering financial incentives, like free land or partially-paid rent in hopes of filling vacant job openings.
-The U.S. labor market is at the tightest it’s been in nearly two decades, with the national unemployment rate falling to a 17-year-low of 3.9% in April.
+That's in large part because the U.S. labor market is at the tightest it’s been in nearly two decades, with the national unemployment rate falling to a 17-year-low of 3.9% in April.

 Continue Reading Below

-And according to experts, there’s not an idle workforce, or a learning curve in employees who need training in order to advance - there is actually an absence of workers.
-That’s in part because young, skilled employees -- generally between the ages 25 and 44 -- are fleeing rural areas in favor of bigger cities in mass.
+And according to experts, there’s not an idle workforce, or a learning curve in employees who need training in order to advance.
+There is actually an absence of workers, mostly because young, skilled employees -- generally between the ages 25 and 44 -- are fleeing rural areas in favor of bigger cities en masse.

 One of those counties stepping in with perks to help bring a skilled workforce back includes Grant County, Indiana, which is offering recent college graduates $5,000 toward the down payment on a house, or payment on 20% of your rent.
 Indiana has a jobless rate of 3.4%.

-Grant County Economic Growth Council director of communication and marketing Mikayla Marazzi told FOX Business’ Jeff Flock during an interview on Tuesday that she hoped the program would have a trickledown effect on the local economy.
+Grant County Economic Growth Council director of communication and marketing Mikayla Marazzi told FOX Business during an interview on Tuesday that she hoped the program would have a trickle-down effect on the local economy.